New Zealand Adventure Guides: Risk Disclosure

 • Tsunamis: New Zealand is an island nation in the Pacific Ocean.
 All coastal areas of the country are exposed to the risk of tsunamis, including Milford Sound (the majestic fjord that many of our tours visit)

-• Weather: as an island nation, New Zealand can be exposed to severe weather events that can result in heavy rainfall, strong winds, and snow fall/avalanche hazard (even in summer).
-Such weather events can wash out road bridges and/or cause avalanches, treefall, landslides and rockfall, all of which can close roads or cause danger to guests in our vehicles, as well as impact our ability to continue on our planned driving route.
+• Weather: as an island nation, New Zealand can be exposed to severe weather events that can result in heavy rainfall, strong winds, and snow fall/avalanche hazards (even in summer).
+Such weather events can wash out roads and bridges, and create avalanches, treefall, landslides and rockfall, all of which can close roads or cause danger to guests in our vehicles, as well as impact our ability to continue on our planned driving route.

-• Falls from height, that could result in injury and death
+• slippery trails above hazardous areas where there is a risk of falling, that could result in injury and death

 • Monitoring weather forecasts and weather patterns